viiika/Meissonic/README.md

 </p>

 <p align="center">
-  Made with ❤️ by the Meissonic Team
+  Made with ❤️ by the MeissonFlow Research
 </p>